Which place is cheaper, Dublin or Berlin?

 It's hard to know how much time to spend in Berlin.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 It's hard to know how much time to spend in Dublin.
 Don't miss the nightlife, as that's what most people do.
 For many, it makes a great getaway for five days.
+Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Berlin is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Travelers enjoy the nightlife and live music when visiting the fun destination of Dublin.
 This city offers a variety of activities to choose from.
+Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.